5cover/psdc/docs/Scratch.md

 ## Esolang wiki page

-## Test suite

-Do they check character by character or C tokens?
-In other words, do they depend on formatting?

-What about errors?
-I can make a messenger that saves the errors to a list and assert on that.
-I should have tests that expect errors and others that don't.

-Should I test all steps simultaneously or use separate tests for tokenization, parsing, static analysis and code generation?

-One thing certain, I'm gonna need A LOT of tests.

-Something I could do is maybe write the standard and then infer a test suite that tests everything the standard says.

 ## Pseudocode standard

 Having a standard is kind of the opposite from the pseudocode philosophy, which are semantics above correctness.
 But I think it's a good way to prepare for the test suite.